cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 adhoc testing to quickly see if your algorithm is basically working:

     :::bash
-    % cd ${HOME}/sec6/src
+    % cd ${HOME}/sec7/src
-    % gcc -Wall -o insertion-sort-adhoc insertion-sort-adhoc.c insertion-sort.c
+    % gcc -Wall -o isort-int-adhoc ece2400-stdlib.c isort-int.c isort-int-adhoc.c
-    % ./insertion-sort-adhoc
+    % ./isort-int-adhoc

 3. Testing Sorted Insert Helper Function
 --------------------------------------------------------------------------

 Obviously, we want to do more than just ad-hoc testing.
 We have provided you a directed test case to test just the helper function.
-Take a look at this directed test in `insertion-sort-directed-test.c`.
+Take a look at this directed test in `isort-int-directed-test.c`.
 You can build and run this test case like this:

     :::bash
-    % cd ${HOME}/sec6
+    % cd ${HOME}/sec7
     % mkdir build
     % cd build
     % cmake ..
-    % make insertion-sort-directed-test
+    % make isort-int-directed-test
-    % ./insertion-sort-directed-test 1
+    % ./isort-int-directed-test 1

 Add at least one more directed test before continuing.
 Try and think of a tricky corner case.